Internet Defamation Lawyers

 Free speech is an important aspect of United States defamation law.
 In many cases, individuals are unfairly asked to remove material that qualifies as free speech, fair comment or a genuine matter of public interest.

 In those instances, the best way to defend yourself against defamation claims is to find a firm with both defamation prosecution and defense experience – like us.

 What Is Defamation?

-If someone is spreading lies about you, a defamation lawsuit may be the only thing that shuts them up.
+If someone is spreading lies, a defamation lawsuit may be the only way to shut them down.

-In legal terms, defamation is the communication of any statement known to be untrue and harmful.
+In legal terms, defamation is the communication of any statement known to be false and harmful.
 Defamation can affect a business, an individual, a product, a group, a government or even a nation.

 There are two types of defamation.
-Libel is the publication of false statements, via words or images, which are meant to harm.
-In most cases, the statement in question must be directed toward someone other than the person being defamed.
+Libel is the publication of false statements, intended to harm, via words or images.
+The statement must be directed towards someone other than the person being defamed.
 Slander is the verbal version of defamation.
 A malicious and false statement made by one person regarding another person is slanderous.
 Slanderous statements are known to be untrue and are spoken to inflict harm on the subject.